 There are no Ultras in the British Isles.

 A whole host of information on the topic of prominence can be found at the peaklist.org website.
 I gratefully acknowledge the assistance of the information there in producing this blog.
 Since the Kirmse/de Ferranti paper referenced above, further detailed analysis and the availability of satellite information has led to an update in the Ultras list.

 Peak bagging in the UK is a well-known pastime now whether it is the Munros, the Wainwrights in the Lake District, the Marilyns or one of the many other lists.

 But does peak bagging extend to bagging Ultras?
 Well the answer to this question seems to be yes.
-Some mega baggers have climbed in excess of 200 Ultras, though there is no complete list of people who have climbed numerous Ultras.
+A couple of mega baggers have climbed in excess of 300 Ultras, though there is no complete list of people who have climbed numerous Ultras.

 There is, however, an attempt to list those who target the top 50 most prominent mountains in the world.
 At the time of writing this blog, the “leaders” (at least according to the research) in this endeavour are:

 Matthew Holt (UK/South Africa) with 36.